illinois-cs241/illinois-cs241.github.io/_slides/deadlock_demolition.md

 We can model resource allocation by having resources and processes represented as vertices and use edges to show ownership of a resource.
-A cycle in the resource allocation graph implies that we have deadlock (assuming other Coffman Conditions hold).
+A cycle in the resource allocation graph implies that we can have deadlock (assuming other Coffman Conditions hold).

 ## Example RAG

 ![Deadlock RAG](/images/assignment-docs/lab/slides/dining/rag.png)

+## Relation to Dining Philosophers

+The Dining Philosophers provide a more general view of preventing deadlock, and RAG analysis can be applied to some of our previous solutions.
+Replace 'philosopher' with 'process' and consider how our solutions stop a cycle:
+* Arbitrator: The central authority is now the only dependency (forms a 'star' graph).
+* Stallings: Remove a 'process', creating a path instead of a cycle.
+* Ordering Solutions: Ensure that at least one 'process' always can get all resources through ordering (creates a sink node).

 <horizontal />